AustinJHealy/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive sites use media queries but still have hard coded widths, responsive sites use resposive units.
+Ex. % or em/rem.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first approach means to design the site originally for mobile and then using media queries to create breakpoints.
+Desktop first approach means design the original version of the site for desktop and then using media queries to reformat for mobile view.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Most browsers have a default font size of 16px so this sets the default font size to 10px which makes it easier to calculate values when using em/rem.

 4. How would you describe preprocessing to someone new to CSS?

+I would describe it as a process that converts different styling languages into plain CSS and automatically adds it to our CSS file.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I find the parametric mixins the most useful tool.
+If I had to choose one that gives me the most trouble I would say operations because I havent used them much yet.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.